20squares/dual-governance-public/README.md

 Effective use depends on perceptions of proposal detriment, beliefs about others’ reactions, and confidence in the mechanism’s reliability.
 However, coordination challenges, such as free-rider problems and private information can hinder its effectiveness.

 While it functions well against universally recognized detrimental proposals, achieving its negotiation-facilitation goal can be difficult for agents due to these challenges.
-It is important to recognize that the dual governance mechanism does not exist in a vacuum but its performance is contingent on the proper functioning of the DAO.
+It is important to recognize that the dual governance mechanism does not exist in a vacuum.

+On the one hand its performance is contingent on the proper functioning of the DAO.
 Proposal introduction, proposal evaluation, and information dissemination are key for the dual governance mechanism to operate effectively.
+On the other hand, while the mechanism itself might function as intended in the case of an issue, to use this mechanism token holder need to transfer their tokens into the contract.
+These transfers are contingent on the proper working of the wider eco-system.
+If many agents aim to get their tokens into to the contract at the same, this might only be achieved at significant costs.
+There is therefore a danger that the effectiveness of the mechanism is weakened exactly then when the mechanism is needed most.

 ### New Attack Vectors